Download our Constitution here

 30. A Special General Meeting may be called at any time by the Branch Council on its own authority.
 The Branch Council shall within 8 weeks call a Special General Meeting on receipt of a requisition in writing signed by ten members specifying the purpose for which the meeting is intended.

-31. The end of the financial year shall be on the 31st day of August in each year, to which day the accounts of the Branch shall be balanced.
+31. The start of the financial year for the Branch shall be the 1st day of September in each year and the end of the financial year shall be on the 31st day of August in the following year, to which day the accounts of the Branch shall be balanced.

 33. On the authority of the Branch President, or in his absence, of a Vice-President, the Branch Council shall meet for the transaction of business at such time and place as may be appointed, due and sufficient notice being sent by the Secretary to each Member of the Branch Council.